volcanicminds/volcanic-database-typeorm/README.md

 The expression `field=value` is equals to `field:eq=value`

 **Pay attention**: Some datatypes, like UUID, are special types and have possibility to use only specific operator (for example: eq, null, notNull, ..)

+## Logging

+Use Pino logger if in your project you have a `global.log` with a valid instance.